pipegalera/mojombo.github.io/blog/_posts/How to Audit Gender Pay Gap for a company using Python/2021-09-13-Audit-Gender-Pay-Gap.md

 Second, **you will have to decide whether the results of your gender pay audit suggest that changes may be necessary in your company’s pay and hiring systems**.

-**If your analysis identifies a large “adjusted” pay gap**, or particularly large gender gaps within certain departments or job titles, your analysis can help target where to invest efforts to improve pay fairness in the future.
+**If your analysis identifies a large “adjusted” pay gap**, or particularly large gender gaps within certain departments or job titles, your analysis could help to target where to invest efforts.
+Improving the gender gap from a specific department (e.g. IT or Sofware Engineering) can affect the overall gender pay gap of the company massively.

 Even **if you prove no evidence “adjusted” pay gap**, it is important to calculate the “unadjusted” pay gap to detect areas of improvements.
 In our example, a good following question would be why there are only a 9% of women in Software Engeneering teams and what can we do to hire more women in high paid positions.